AdamBoley/The-Space-Marine-Legions/README.md

 The main content of the site are the 18 Legion Articles, each covering one of the 18 Space Marine Legions.
 The Traitor Legion page contains 9 Legion articles, 1 for each of the 9 Traitor Legions, and the Loyalist Legion page contains another 9 Legion articles, 1 for each of the Loyalist Legions.
 Each Legion article is given a different colour scheme (discussed below), corresponding to the common colour scheme of their armour.
 Each Legion Article contains 5 elements - a quick facts text box, a preview image gallery, two discussion text boxes and a main image gallery.
 The image galleries are discussed below.

 See below for a zoomed out screenshot of the Iron Warriors Legion article.
-Zooming out was necessary to obtain the screenshot as the Legion article overflows the page:
+Zooming out was necessary to obtain the screenshot as the Legion article overflows the page at 100% zoom:

 ![Legion Article](assets/images/screenshots/legion-article-screenshot.PNG)